PrianiKate/PrianiKate.github.io/README.md

 ### Grid Dinamics, UI Engineer
 07/2021 - 04/2022

-Mostly worked for medical startup Calibrate that changes the way the world treats weight.
+Mostly worked for medical MedTech company that helps people to lose weight.
 My team worked on the marketing site that was written in React & NextJS, added features and integrations for different form flows in Formsort, developed new pages for Prismic, added tags for marketing team in Google Tag Manager.

 ### Responsibilities:
 * Developing functionality for marketing site: from specifications review and coding to deployment